ashtonlance/boilerplate/README.md

     ```bash
     cd web && valet link my-static-site.test
     ```
-    You'll need to run `npm run build` to preview your static site operating at `my-static-site.test`.
+    You'll need to run `yarn build` to preview your static site operating at `my-static-site.test`.

-3. `npm run dev` to start your development server.
+3. `yarn dev` to start your development server.

 #### b) Create a dynamic site